Xiangxue Pharmaceutical: Products

 According to 2016 Annual Report, manufacturing and trading medicine accounted for 29.60% and 26.45% of its revenue, with an additional 32.94% from Chinese medicine; soft drinks accounted for 4.91%, it was followed by medical equipment and other revenue.

 Eisiti was a competitor of Wong Lo Kat which was produced by Guangzhou Pharmaceuticals and Jiaduobao.
 The production of Eisiti was suspended in 2011, according to news report, despite the company denial.

+The Chinese drugmaker Xiangxue Pharmaceutical Co.
+Ltd is developing a cutting-edge cancer therapy with American biotech firm Athenex Inc wherein the key technology that the two sides are working on are T-cell receptor-engineered T cells (TCR-T), a cancer immunotherapy.